Danilo D FernandoAssociate Professor

 Course requirements: Regular attendance to lectures, participation in field trips/tours, and class discussions.

 - Syllabus (PDF)

 EFB 326: PLANT EVOLUTION, DIVERSIFICATION AND CONSERVATION

 Two hours of lecture and one three-hour laboratory.
 An evolutionary survey of the origin and diversification of plants through geological time.
 Coverage includes the green algae, bryophytes, lycophytes, pteridophytes, gymnosperms and angiosperms.
 3 credits, Spring.

 Don't miss the EFB 326 course web page, featuring videos, flashcards, answers to text questions-- it's way cool!:

-EFB 427: PLANT DEVELOPMENTAL BIOLOGY
+EFB 427: PLANT ANATOMY AND DEVELOPMENT

 Two hours of lecture and three hours of laboratory.
 Advances in the fields of genetics and molecular biology are integrated into a dynamic study of plant structure and development.
 Topics include fertilization, embryogenesis, gene expression and manipulation, and hormonal and environmental regulation of development.
 3 credits, Fall.

 EFB 797: REPRODUCTIVE BIOLOGY OF TREES